willemmbotha/willemmbotha/README.md

-- 👋 Hi, I’m @willemmbotha
+- 👋 Hi, I’m Willem Botha
-- 👀 I’m interested in ...
+- 👀 I’m interested in drones.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like ice cream.

 <!---
 willemmbotha/willemmbotha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.